New Jersey 101.5

 This listener stated the following:

 This article cannot be further from the truth about kratom.
-Kratom has given me a better quality of life.
+It has given me a better quality of life.

-I have been using Kratom since 2015.
-I was prescribed opiates from 8 years old until my late 20s.
+I have been using it since 2015.
+My doctors prescribed me opiates from 8 years old until my late 20s.
 I am 48 now.
-I would love to have a meaningful discussion with you about pure Kratom.
+I would love to have a meaningful discussion with you about pure Mitragyna Speciosa.

-Plain Leaf kratom is a great tool to help many people.
+Plain Leaf Tea is a great tool to help many people.

-Kratom got a bad name in Sweden from the brand Krypton in 2011.
+Mitragyna Speciosa got a bad name in Sweden from the brand Krypton in 2011.
 The name Krypton was confused with the herb Kratom.
-Krypton was adulterated and had O-Desmethyltramadol which caused the overdoses.”
+Krypton was adulterated and had O-Desmethyltramadol which caused the overdoses.

 Another Listener stated the following: